 - high doses of Solu-Medrol (a steroid) for relapse management

 - stress management

 - cognitive behavioral therapy

 - eating a nutrient-dense, well-balanced diet that includes omega-3 fatty acids and is high in fiber and low in saturated fat

 - exercising regularly, including stretching

-No matter what method of treatment you’re currently on, discuss any new changes in treatment with your doctor before you start them, even if they’re considered “natural” or “safe,” as they could interfere with treatments or medications you’re currently on.
+No matter what method of treatment you’re currently on, discuss any new changes in your treatments with your doctor before you start them, even if they’re considered “natural” or “safe.”
+These could interfere with treatments or medications you’re currently taking.

-Most people with MS will have an equivalent or almost equivalent life expectancy to that of the average person without MS. However, this does not include rare cases of severe MS. Many people with MS may develop cancer or heart disease, which decreases life expectancy.
+Most people with MS will have an equivalent or almost equivalent life expectancy to that of the average person without MS. However, this isn’t generally the outlook for rare cases of severe MS.

 If you have unexplained symptoms that resemble one or both of these conditions, make an appointment with your doctor.
 They can begin investigating your symptoms to diagnose the cause and get you the treatment you need.

-Both of these conditions are likely to be life-changing, but as is true with many other conditions, getting treatment as soon as possible can help your increase comfort and quality of life, as well to potentially slow down the onset or advancement of symptoms.
+Both of these conditions are likely to be life changing.
+As is true with many other conditions, getting treatment as soon as possible can help increase your comfort and quality of life.
+It can also potentially slow down the onset or advancement of symptoms.